-AD7993/AD7994 NOTES Purchase of licensed I 2 C components of Analog Devices or one of its sublicensed Associated Companies conveys a license for the purchaser under the Philips I 2 C Patent Rights to use these components in an I 2 C system, provided that the system conforms to the I 2 C Standard Specification as defined by Philips. rights to use these components in an in C system, provided that the system comonis to the inC standard specification as defined by Finisps. © 2004 Analog Devices, Inc. All rights reserved.
+AD7993/AD7994 NOTES Purchase of licensed I 2 C components of Analog Devices or one of its sublicensed Associated Companies conveys a license for the purchaser under the Philips I 2 C Patent Rights to use these components in an I 2 C system, provided that the system conforms to the I 2 C Standard Specification as defined by Philips. © 2004 Analog Devices, Inc. All rights reserved.
 Trademarks and registered trademarks are the property of their respective owners.
 D03472-0-10/04(0) DEVICES WWW.analog Devices, Inc. All rights reserved.
 Trademarks and WWW.analog Communications.